![]() |

 forensics.

-With the TMC0501 building blocks Texas
+With the TMC0500 Building Blocks Texas

 Instruments created a novel architecture for scalable scientific calculators.

-The architecture used minimum a 2 chip design with the Arithmetic chip and the
+The architecture used minimum a 2 chip design with the

 additional RAM as program memory for programmable calculators, additional RAM